launchdarkly/c-client-sdk/DOCS.md

 The client library supports persisting data between sessions or when internet connectivity is intermittent.
-This is exposed to the application via the LD_store interface which consists of four functions.
+This is exposed to the application via the LD_store interface which consists of two main functions.

 ```C
 void LD_store_setfns(void *context, LD_store_stringwriter, LD_store_stringreader);